 Live Action TV

 - Though not the first example, surely the most famous is Star Trek: The Next Generation, which spawned the modern era of the Star Trek franchise.
-Set some seventy years after the original, it returned to the fictional world of Star Trek: The Original Series with a new starship and crew.
+Set a century after the original, it returned to the fictional world of Star Trek: The Original Series with a new starship and crew.

 - And yes, there was even a Shout-Out or two and a Special Guest from the first series from time to time; DeForrest Kelley (Dr. "Bones" McCoy) had a small guest appearance in the premiere episode, sparking a "send-off" tradition where a character from the previous Trek series would appear in the premiere of the next; Spock became a focal character for two-part episode and even his father Sarek had an episode revolving around him.